East End and West End of Oslo: The Royal Palace becomes the new core of the West End - socially similar areas in both the east and the west

 The løkke building at Lovisenberg, owned by F.H.
 Frølich.

 Maltheby, one of the first rented apartment buildings in the city, Akersgata 65, 1844.

 The placement of the Royal Palace, on which construction started in 1824, was to be significant for the development of the East End and the West End.
 The castle architect Linstow drew a connection between the city and the palace in a city plan from 1838, so that there would be apartments for the well off along the connecting streets Karl Johans gate, Kristian IV:s gate and St. Olavs gate.
 In contrast, an area that became called Bak Slottet (Behind the Royal Palace), along Parkveien and Wergelandsveien, did become popular by the elite, having had city villas constructed in the 1840s to secure a pleasing neighbourhood for the new royal residence in Slottsparken.
 Homansbyen for the upper class bourgeois dates from the late 1850s.
 In the 1860s and especially in the 1870s, a ring of new, socially similar residence areas were built around the old town: Hegdehaugen, Uranienborg, along Drammensveien, Meyerløkka in the west, Fredensborg, Youngsløkka, the lower end of Grünerløkka and Nedre Tøyen in the east.
-Rented apartments were originally a form of living for the upper class - the first one in the city arrived in the 1840s and was located near Grev Wedels plass, along Karl Johans gate, and Maltheby in Akersgata 65, whereas the worker class lived in wooden houses in the suburbs.
+Tenements with rented apartments were originally a form of living for the upper class - the first one in the city arrived in the 1840s and was located near Grev Wedels plass, along Karl Johans gate, and Maltheby in Akersgata 65, whereas the worker class lived in wooden houses in the suburbs.

 In that time, wealthy people moved from what would become the East End to the new West End, professors from the university buildings in Tøyen, factory owners from Sagene, officials from Gamlebyen, people in the city gardens in Kvadraturen which became shop buildings etc. In the East End, the population became more homogenous than before: new immigrants from Eastern Norway and original citizens built the new worker class in the city of Kristiania together, affecting the growing industry, handwork, transport, and other areas.

 Around 1880 the division between the East End and the West End was prominent but not complete.
 In this early stage, new apartments for wealthy people in areas such as Gamlebyen (Schweigaards gate) were built, and it was attractive to settle down in Kvadraturen.
 The expansion of the city in the 1890s strengthened the division and the systematic boundary line.
 In 1910, the average income in Sofienberg was a tenth of that in Frogner.

 Open communications made it possible to live further away from one's working place than before.
 Horse-driven trams were opened in Homansbyen and Gamlebyen in 1875 and in Grüneløkka in 1878, and electric trams were taken into use in 1894 and had new lines constructed for them.
 This affected the development of the new areas with socially and economically homogeneous population.